by Ed Lopez-Reyes

 Interestingly, and to further underscore the creative space the song was coming from, this particular part of the track was originally being groomed for a solo Carin album: “They were both ambient compositions I was working on for my own record.
 I just continued them throughout the body of the songs.”

-The distinctive ring melody that threads through the song was created with the same synthesizer and was conceived through an interesting convergence of sounds: “I also wrote and played the main hook keyboard melody line that starts at 1 min 34 seconds on a classical guitar sample I made on the Emulator II doubled with a choir sound behind it.
+The distinctive ring melody that threads through the song was created with the same synthesizer and was conceived through an interesting convergence of sounds: “I also wrote and played the main hook keyboard melody line that starts at one minute 34 seconds on a classical guitar sample I made on the Emulator II doubled with a choir sound behind it.
 That goes throughout the song.
 It sounds sort of like a bell melody.”

-Another distinctive sound that ebbs and flows through the song was created on analog keys: “I did the big low piano note that goes through the song starting at 1 min 9 seconds.
+Another distinctive sound that ebbs and flows through the song was created on analog keys: “I did the big low piano note that goes through the song starting at one minute and 9 seconds.
 I had a very particular echo rhythm in mind that took a very long time to set up with many multiple digital delays, TC Electronic 2290’s, that are connected to each other and are panned hard left and right.
 The note starts on its own, then as the echoes come in, they start to play a rhythm off each other.”

 Carin’s work and his vision for the song elevate the atmosphere the guitars, vocals, and surreal lyrics navigate.
 This was a period in music boasting an abundant use of sound effects and rather than overwhelm (as much of their use in the period did) it creates a haunting space.

 That ‘1980s’ sound may have its detractors, but for younger generations, that sound is not only palatable, it is a critical root and texture of music today.
-The technology that helped produce the sound of Yet Another Movie has shaped the core of current, creative cultural anchors such as Kyle Dixon’s and Michael Stein’s score for Stranger Things and a lot of the work done by composers like Cliff Martinez, whose work spans the 2000 film Traffic and the newly released series The Wilds.
+The technology that helped produce the sound of Yet Another Movie has shaped the core of current, creative cultural anchors such as Kyle Dixon’s and Michael Stein’s score for Stranger Things and a lot of the work done by composers like Cliff Martinez, whose work spans the 2000 film Traffic and the more recently released series The Wilds.

 This is not to say more traditional Pink Floyd listeners are not of two minds on it: Cohen feels “the song - and the album as a whole” are “a departure from all of Pink Floyd's previous albums due to the strong influence of” (what Cohen calls) “’1980s plague,’” which he feels “molded the music of nearly all pop and rock musicians who've been continuing making music since the 1970s.”